DanRoscigno/katacoda_scenarios/WIP/step5.md

 `kubectl get pods -n kube-system | grep filebeat`{{execute HOST1}}

 If the Filebeat pod is not running, wait a minute and retry.
-To see detailed information, you can run the command `kubectl describe pod <filebeat pod name> -n kube-system`
+To see detailed information, you can run the describe command:

-`kubectl describe pods -l k8s-app=filebeat-dynamic -n kube-system`{{execute HOST1}}
+`kubectl describe po -l k8s-app=filebeat-dynamic -n kube-system`{{execute HOST1}}